When the yellow sun smiles

 A person who should have been the pillar of the Left State Councillor's household

-The story of a young grandson being pushed forward.
+The story of a young grandson who came forward in place of that person.

 “My grandfather wanted me to be a pillar from a young age.”